getstation/desktop-app/.github/pull_request_template.md

 ### What is this PR
 <!--
-    Explain what this PR is doing.
+    Explain what is the purpose of this PR.
-    You can link directly to product SPEC.
     If bug fix, explain the cause of the bug.
 -->